NeuraLegion/sectester-js-demo/README.md

 });
 ```

 By default, each found issue will cause the scan to stop.
 To control this behavior you can set a severity threshold using the \`threshold\` method.
-Since the SQLi is considered to be high severity issue, we can pass `Severity.HIGH` for stricter checks:
+Since SQLi (SQL injection) is considered to be high severity issue, we can pass `Severity.HIGH` for stricter checks:

 ```ts
 scan.threshold(Severity.HIGH);